My Ladye Nevells Booke: Contents

 With the exception of the two pieces dedicated to Lady Nevell, the compositions were evidently neither created specifically for the book, nor for the dedicatee, but are representative of some of Byrd's work of the ten to fifteen previous years.
 The tenth pavan is dedicated to William Petre, the son of the Catholic John, Lord Petre, while the sixth was for Kinborough Good, daughter of Dr James Good.
 The manuscript is notable for the lack of any liturgical works, and the pieces may reflect the musical tastes of Elizabeth Nevill herself.
 Dance music is represented mainly by the ten magnificent but somewhat sombre pavans and their galliards, and there are none of Byrd's more lively corantos and voltas found in the Fitzwilliam Virginal Book, and only one of the almans.

 The naive battell was supposedly written after the Armada victory of 1588, but more probably alludes to one of the Irish rebellions of the time.
 It is the first known programmed suite of descriptive music, and shows Byrd in a rare lighthearted vein.

 The variation forms, sometimes harmonic, sometimes contrapuntal, are on folk-song and dance tunes, and on the hexachord (ut, re, mi, fa, sol, la), possibly an invention of Byrd's.
 The masterful fantasias and voluntaries (the terms could in this period be used interchangeably), at least one of which is an arrangement of a fantasia for consort, are not likely to have been composed before the late 1580s, but in any case a full generation before the Italian keyboard masters published their toccatas.

 Recordings

-Complete recordings of the music in the booke have been made by harpsichordists Christopher Hogwood and Elizabeth Farr.
-Davitt Moroney's recording of the complete keyboard works of William Byrd of course includes all these pieces.
+Complete recordings of the music in the booke have been made by harpsichordists Christopher Hogwood, Pieter-Jan Belder, and Elizabeth Farr.
+Davitt Moroney's recording of the complete keyboard works of William Byrd includes all these pieces.
 Some pieces, including "Sellingers Rownde" and "Hughe Ashtons Grownde", have been recorded by Glenn Gould on piano.